microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 ![image](./img/Discover3.png)

-Start an evelvated PowerShell session,
+Start an elevated PowerShell session,
 - type "powershell" at the taskbar input field
 - right click the Windows PowerShell Icon
-- select "Run as adminstrator"
+- select "Run as administrator"

 ![image](./img/Discover3_1.png)

-Change the PowerShell directory to the folder where the contents have been extraceted.
+Change the PowerShell directory to the folder where the contents have been extracted.
 Run the script named AzureMigrateInstaller.ps1 and select *A* to confirm script execution.

 ~~~powershell